The Tick (2016 TV series)

-The Tick is an American television series created for Amazon Prime Video by Ben Edlund, based on his comic book character of the same name.
+The Tick is an American television superhero comedy series created for Amazon Prime Video by Ben Edlund, based on his comic book character of the same name.
 It is the second live-action series based on the character on which Edlund worked, after the cancelled 2001 series that aired on Fox.

 Its pilot premiered on August 18, 2016.
 A "half-season", through to the sixth episode, was released on August 25, 2017, and another six episodes were released on February 23, 2018.
 On January 17, 2018, Amazon ordered a second season of ten episodes, which premiered on April 5, 2019.
 A month later, Edlund revealed on Twitter that Amazon Video declined to renew the series for a third season.
 In June 2019, Edlund said that he was unable to find a "new home" for The Tick, ending the series with two seasons.

 Premise

 The Tick is a nigh-invulnerable superhero in a blue tick suit who arrives in the City to help battle crime and uncover the mysterious figure behind the City's underworld.
 He befriends a nervous and mild-mannered young man named Arthur, who becomes his sidekick.
 They come to realize that an apparently long-dead supervillain called "The Terror" may still be pulling the strings in the city's underworld.